CarlosEduardoBr04/Telas-Petshop/README.md

 ## 📄 License

-This project is licensed under the [License Name].
+This project is licensed under the License.
 Refer to the `LICENSE.md` file for details.

 ---

-Remember to customize sections marked with brackets `[ ]` with specific information about your project.
-Best of luck with your petshop management system!